Are you the Best in the World?

 The winner gets the most iconic trophy in mock trial -- a life-size replica Gladiator helmet -- and the title of Best in the World.

 Applications are now open!
-Click here to apply by May 21.
+Click here to apply by May 9.
 Any high school mock trial competitor is eligible, including those graduating this season (in other words, students are eligible to compete in GLADIATOR during the first summer after they graduate high school).
-The registration is $595 (reduced from $695 when the competition was in-person).
+The registration fee is $749, though we offer scholarships for students/families in need.
+Our goal is to include the best competitors in the world, so please don't let the registration fee deter you from applying.

 How it works